-CAN is quite popular in the automotive and automation industries due to its ease in use, low cost and provided reduction in wiring complexity.
-CAN was designed in the 1980s at Robert Bosch GmbH [1] with a special focus on automotive real-time requirements.
-The most important feature of CAN from the real-time perspective is its predictable behaviour.
+CAN was designed in the 1980s at Robert Bosch GmbH [12] with a special focus on automotive real-time requirements.
+The most important feature of CAN from the realtime perspective is its predictable behavior.
 CAN provides means for prioritized control of the transmission medium by using an arbitration mechanism which guarantees that the highest priority message that enters an arbitration will be transmitted first.
 This makes CAN amenable to response time analysis akin to those performed on fixed priority task sets.
-Volcano methodology at Volvo [2] is an example of the acceptance of such analysis by the industry.
+Volcano methodology at Volvo [5] is an example of the acceptance of such analysis by the industry.

 The model underlying the basic CAN analysis assumes an error free communication bus, i.e. all messages sent are assumed to be correctly received, which may not always be true.
 For instance, in applications such as automobiles, the systems are often subjected to high degrees of Electro Magnetic Interference (EMI) from the operational environment which can potentially cause transmission errors.
-The common causes for such interference include cellular phones and other radio equipments inside the vehicle and electrical devices like switches and relays as well as as radars, radio transmissions from external sources and lightning in the environment.
-Electro Magnetic Compatibility (EMC) has been seriously considered by the automotive industry for more than 40 years, and several legislations and directives are in effect to tackle the interference problem [3].
-However, even today it has not been possible to completely eliminate the effects of EMI since exact characterisation of all such interfences defy comprehension.
-Though usage of an alloptical network could greatly eliminate EMI problems, it is not favoured by the cost-conscious automotive industry.
+The common causes for such interference include cellular phones and other radio equipments inside the vehicle and electrical devices like switches and relays, radio transmissions from external sources and lightning in the environment.
+Electro Magnetic Compatibility (EMC) has been seriously considered by the automotive industry for more than 40 years, and several legislations and directives are in effect to tackle the interference problem [13].
+However, even today it has not been possible to completely eliminate the effects of EMI since exact characterization of all such interferences defy comprehension.
+Though usage of an all-optical network could greatly eliminate EMI problems, it is not favored by the cost-conscious automotive industry.